zeroDivZero/notes-splunk/notes/2_data/1_add.md

 ## Sourcetype

-If Splunk recognizes data, will assign pretrained sourcetype.
+If Splunk recognizes data, will assign pretrained source type.
 Can create custom ones.
 Can adjust settings like timestamp and delimiter.

 When saving custom type, need to select app context, which tells Splunk which app to apply source type to.
 Choose `system` for system-wide availability.